Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Everyday Algorithm Auditing

 \subsection{Counterpublics}

-We argue that everyday algorithm auditing, when performed by a group of users collectively, can also be viewed as a form of “counterpublics.”
+We argue that everyday algorithm auditing, when performed by a group of users collectively, can also be viewed as a form of \emph{counterpublics}.
 Nancy Fraser developed this influential idea as a critique to the concept of a universal public sphere developed by Habermas \cite{habermas1991structural}.
-She proposes that “counterpublics” can be understood as “parallel discursive arenas” \cite{fraser1990rethinking}, where members of often disadvantaged and marginalized social groups come together and participate in their own form of collective sensemaking, opinion formation, and consensus building.
+She proposes that counterpublics can be understood as “parallel discursive arenas” \cite{fraser1990rethinking}, where members of often disadvantaged and marginalized social groups come together and participate in their own form of collective sensemaking, opinion formation, and consensus building.

 In the past a few years, we have seen growing efforts in building counterpublics around algorithmic systems.
 For example, Geiger examined bot-based collective blocklists in Twitter, which have been developed by volunteers to combat harassment in the social networking site \cite{geiger2016bot}.
-Xiao et al. \cite{xiao2020random} discussed how finstas — secondary Instagram accounts feature content that are often unacceptable to the users’ primarily accounts — have formed a form of “counterpublics” for young people to share emotional or vulnerable content with their close friends.
+Xiao et al. \cite{xiao2020random} discussed how finstas\thinspace—\thinspace secondary Instagram accounts that feature content often unacceptable to users’ primary accounts\thinspace—\thinspace have developed forms of counterpublics for young people to share emotional or vulnerable content with their close friends.